bitansa/MR.RGM/README.md

 ```

 We will now apply RGM based on individual level data, summary level data
-and Beta, Sigma_Hat matrices to show its functionality.
+and Beta, SigmaHat matrices to show its functionality.

 ``` r